f-o-a-m/kepler/hs-abci-example/README.md

 it will build an image for simple-storage and launch it in a docker network with a tendermint-core node.
-The port for simple-storage is not exposed outside of the docker network -- of you would like to submit transactions or query state you must do it using the tendermint RPC.
+The port for simple-storage is not exposed outside of the docker network -- if you would like to submit transactions or query state you must do it using the tendermint RPC.

 ## Application Messages
 The application uses a protobuf file to define its [transaction messages](https://github.com/f-o-a-m/hs-abci/blob/master/hs-abci-example/protos/simple-storage/messages.proto).
 Thus if you would like to post transactions to this application via RPC, you will need to first consume